 It is important that a missing tooth be replaced as soon as possible for several reasons.
 If not treated the teeth surrounding the gap begin to shift inward, creating a whole chain reaction of bad things.
 Teeth use their neighbors for support, and, with one missing, they start to “fall.”
 As this worsens the bite changes in response to the pressure.
 This can eventually result in problems with the entire jaw, e.g.TMJ.
 The surrounding teeth deteriorate and it is just a matter of time before they, too, are lost.
 Gum disease becomes a serious problem, with the difficulty of treatment increasing as the neglect continues.

 Bonding is the method by which tooth colored dental restorations are placed on teeth.
-We utilize the Surpass bonding system from Apex Dental Materials, Inc. This system offers the highest bond strengths ever achieved and is the new gold standard in dental adhesion.
+We utilize the Re-Gen bonding system which offers the highest bond strengths ever achieved and is the new gold standard in dental adhesion.

 Isolation of the teeth to be bonded is critical for achieving high bond strengths.
 We utilize Rubber Dam, Isolite systems and other methods to achieve this.

 This results in achieving long lasting restorations that also maintain their beauty without dark lines.

 We are an amalgam free practice and all fillings we place are white.

 Silver/amalgam fillings are up to 50% Mercury, so when removing old amalgam fillings we utilize the SMART protocol to minimize yours and our exposure to this Mercury.
 For more information on the SMART protocol visit https://thesmartchoice.com/